rgefryer/planner3/README.md

 *  Display budgets only

 ## Minor tidy-ups
+*  Order the developer rows to match plan
 *  Text alignment of week labels above labels should be centered, not left-justified.